supervisely/developer-portal/api-references/supervisely-annotation-json-format/point-cloud-episodes.md

 **Fields description:**

 * name - string - Name of image file
-* Id - (OPTIONAL) - integer >= 1 ID of the photo in the system.
-It is not required when upload and is filled in automatically when the project is loaded.
 * entityId (OPTIONAL) - integer >= 1 ID of the Point Cloud in the system, that photo attached to.
 Doesn't required while uploading.
 * deviceId - string - Device ID or name.
 * timestamp - (OPTIONAL) - string - Time when the frame occurred in ISO 8601 format